-Most food allergies start in the childhood.
-Allergies to cow's milk, eggs, wheat and soya often develop in adolescence, while allergies to nuts, fish and shellfish usually last for the rest of life.
+Most food allergies emerge during childhood.
+Allergies to cow’s milk, eggs, wheat and soya often develop during adolescence, while allergies to nuts, fish and shellfish usually last for a lifetime.

 This link between the concentration of IgG4 antibodies and the presence of food intolerances is currently the subject of scientific controversy.

 IgG4 intolerances may only appear hours or even days after you have eaten the food in question.

 - Whistling breath sounds and running nose

 - Skin rashes